HXDBK/VoxelTa/README.md

 [<img src="Images/pic14.png" width="500">](Images/pic14.png)

 Custom expressions have the following settings:
-**Expression Recognition Identifier***: When this identifier appears in the character's reply, the character will make this expression until the next reply (supports regex).
+**Expression Recognition Label***: When this identifier appears in the character's reply, the character will make this expression until the next reply (supports regex).
 **Expression Name***: Name displayed in the expression list.
-**Fade In Duration**: Fade-in duration when playing this expression.
+**Fade-In Duration**: Fade-in duration when playing this expression.
-**Fade Out Duration**: Fade-out duration when playing this expression.
+**Fade-Out Duration**: Fade-out duration when playing this expression.
 **Expression Parameter List***: After opening the custom expression interface, a **+** sign appears in the upper right corner of each parameter in the leftmost parameter list.
 After adjusting any parameter, click the **+** sign to add that parameter to the custom expression.
 After configuration, click **Save Expression** to save the custom expression.